- Return airfares from Auckland-Los Angeles/ Las Vegas-San Francisco-Auckland airport

 Features include: Visits to The Sonora Desert Museum (humming bird and butterfly enclosures and desert habitats for mountain lions, javelina, wolves and coyotes); walks in the Grand Canyon and Monument Valley – plus Joshua Tree, Arches, Canyonlands, Capitol Reef, Bryce and Zion National Parks.
 Tour members will also encounter a multitude of wildlife while on tour – from the tiny “critters” like squirrels and chipmunks, through to the larger animals such as coyote, deer, elk and pronghorn antelope.

 We would like to thank you for yet another wonderful Wild Quest trip.
 New England is an area we have been wanting to visit for some time and when we saw you were doing it this year, it was an opportunity to good to miss.
 We enjoyed ourselves thoroughly.
-It was great catching up with you again and of course meeting Yahong.
-The both of you make an excellent team.
+An excellent team.
 We were so lucky with the weather on the trip and the autumn colours were just glorious.
 People also make for a good time and we were fortunate to have great travelling companions."
 New England Autumn Walks 2014.

 Malcolm & Phyllis Collins.
 Upper Hutt